MrYaoH/GRCCA/README.md

 ## Dataset

-The datasets are stored at https://drive.google.com/drive/folders/1RorWFU32_r2mEb39HzwYiAabnqNasgjm?usp=sharing
+The datasets are stored at https://drive.google.com/drive/folders/1RorWFU32_r2mEb39HzwYiAabnqNasgjm?usp=sharing.

-Before running, create a new folder 'data' for the datasets
+Before running, create a new folder 'data' for the datasets.

 ## Usage